JustinLQuinn/Contacts-brekken-justin/README.md

 Sam Space | 3453453456
 Here is what the code for your application might look like:

-Load all of the contacts by calling a method that returns a List of Contact objects.
+Load all the contacts by calling a method that returns a List of Contact objects.
 Call a method that shows the user the main menu and returns their choice of action.
 Using the user's choice from the previous step, call a method that performs that action (modifying the contents of the List of Contact objects if applicable).
 Keep calling the method from step two until the user chooses to exit.